tezos-checker/checker/README.md

 ## Liquidation

-In situations where the number of kits outstanding exceeds $f q_t tz^{liquidation}_t$, the burrow can be marked for liquidation. [mjg underspecified whether whole burrow gets liquidated or just an excess part of it]
+In situations where the number of kits outstanding exceeds $f q_t tz^{liquidation}_t$, the burrow can be marked for liquidation.
+Only what needs to be liquidated for the burrow to not be overburrowed is liquidated, assuming the price you will get will be $tz^{minting}$.
+In general $tz^{minting}$ is an underestimate of the price.
+[Arthur: that includes refilling the burrow creation deposit (introduced to fix the problem you noticed last night around the reward for marking burrows for liquidation).]
+[George: I don't understand the last bit, not really].

-There is a reward for doing so, equal to the greater of 5 kit, or 0.01 cNp of the outstanding kit balance.
-The kit payed for the reward are minted out of the burrow, even if it means further increasing the burrowing ratio.
-This is done simply out of convenience.
+There is a reward for doing so, equal to 0.1 cNp of the tez collateral plus the burrow creation deposit.

 Note that we rely directly on the target and *not* and any kit / tez price we might observe on-chain.
 The reason is that, kits being off target should _not_ cause a hardening or loosening of burrowing rules.

-Once a burrow is marked for liquidation, one can determine the amount of tez that needs to be sold for kit at the current $tz^{minting}_t$ price in order to return the burrow in a state where any outstanding kits could have just been minted.
+Once a burrow is marked for liquidation, one can determine the amount of tez that needs to be sold for kit at the current $tz_{minting}$ price in order to return the burrow in a state where any outstanding kits could have just been minted (including refilling the burrow creation deposit, in case another liquidation is later needed).
+If there would not be enough tez to refill the creation deposit, everything is liquidated and the burrow is simply closed.

 That portion of the tez collateral is sent to queue and the burrow is assigned a set of lot numbers.
-As the queue receives tez to sell for kit, it chops them up in increments of $tez\_batch$.
+As the auction queue receives tez to sell for kit, it chops them up in increments of $tez\_batch$.
 We suggest $tez\_batch = 10,000~\textrm{xtz}$.
 Each lot is given a lot number which is held by the burrows which contributed the tez to the lot.